 Whilst I appreciate that most people don’t have a fully functioning photography studio in their living room, I do like to recommend that all your photos are as bright as possible.
 Try and think about areas around the house (or wherever you’re taking pictures) that offer great light and will ensure your little ones aren’t obscured by darkness in any way.
 Photos always look nicer if they are bright and easy to look at, modelling submissions are no different.

 7. Include the info

 Finally; always make sure you include all the relevant information we need alongside your beautiful photos.
 What do we need to know?
-We need the name of the aspiring model, how old they are, and where they live (the city will do, we don’t need your post code).
+We need the name of the aspiring model, how old they are, and where they live (the city or county will do, we don’t need your road or post code).
 This helps us think about what age groups the child could potentially go in to, and knowing where you’re located is useful information when thinking about jobs, we’re predominantly a London & East Anglia based agency so a lot of the bookings we make are located in that general area.

 – Christa Ellis

 For any model bookings or enquiries please email firstname.lastname@example.org